-We moved down from Edinburgh at the turn of the millenium and originally ( having trained as a sculptor) I invested a lot of energy into constructing large, figurative pieces incorporating people and animals, intertwined and symbiotic.
+We moved to the Tweed Valley from Edinburgh at the turn of the millenium and originally (having trained as a sculptor) I invested a lot of energy into constructing large, figurative pieces incorporating people and animals, intertwined and symbiotic.
 Here`s an example:

 I then chose to revisit lino printing as a much more immediate (though no less physical) medium through which to tell my “stories”.